 Native biomass per individual was significantly affected by native species, water availability and brome treatment, independently.
-Native species was the most significant predictor of native biomass per individual as it possessed the greatest effect size.
+Native species identity???
+So this is the species specifity idea again??? was the most significant predictor of native biomass per individual as it possessed the greatest effect size.
 Phacelia possessed the greatest biomass across all treatments, supporting the predictions of the present study.
 Firstly, under natural conditions, Phacelia is on average the largest of the three native species thereby giving it an advantage for biomass measurements (Killian, 2016).
 Furthermore, Phacelia is known for its rapid growth and high investment in aboveground biomass (Killian, 2016; Turson et al., 2018).
 These traits of rapid growth and high aboveground productivity are intertwined.
 Phacelia invests large quantities of energy into aboveground biomass in order to maximize leaf surface area in turn maximizing growth and photosynthetic output (Fuksa et al., 2013).
 Furthermore, the cells which compose the stem and nodes of the Phacelia plant are also capable of high levels of photosynthetic activity (Larrain-Barrios et al., 2018).
 This ensures that in times of extreme resource limitation when large number of leaves can no longer be produced and maintained, Phacelia can maintain sufficient levels of photosynthesis though utilizing the photosynthetic capabilities of its nodes and stems (Fuksa et al., 2013; Larrain-Barrios et al., 2018).

 Water availability was the second most significant variable in determining native biomass per individual, with greater water availability in turn driving greater biomass per individual.
 This is a well documented observation in desert ecosystems.
 Under stressful conditions where water is extremely limited, desert plants invest the majority of their primary production into below ground biomass in an effort to expand their root system and in turn maximize water absorption (Barbour, 1973).
 However, once water is no longer a limited resource, desert plants alter where they invest their productivity and subsequently increase their investment in aboveground biomass in an effort to increase photosynthetic surface area and height (Burri et al., 2018).
 This leads to the plant possessing a greater growth rate, increases competitive ability, increases fecundity through the production of larger flowers that are more noticeable to pollinators, and increases seed size (Eckstein, 2005).
+Same – reorganize…